Lele Forood: Coaching career

 Forood was hired as an assistant coach at Stanford under Frank Brennan, who coached her as a junior and as a pro.
 During this time, Forood was recognized in 1997 as the ITA Division I National Assistant Coach of the Year.

 When Brennan retired as head coach after the 2000 season, Forood took his place.
 In 2001, her first year as head coach, Stanford won the NCAA championship, making her the first female coach to win the NCAA team title in tennis.
-Her team has appeared in the NCAA tournament every year since she began coaching in 2001, and her team has won 10 national titles.
-As of the end of the 2023 season, her record is 535-60.

-During her coaching career at Stanford, she achieved multiple championships.
-The team also accomplished an 89-match winning streak across three seasons (2004–2006).
-The home court 184-match winning streak at Stanford's Taube Family Tennis Stadium, which extended from the 1999 season to the finals of the NCAA championship in 2011 was one of the longer home winning streaks of any intercollegiate sport in NCAA Division I history.
+Her team appeared in the NCAA tournament every year since she began coaching in 2001 (except for the shortened 2020 season due to COVID-19), and her team won 10 national titles.
+Upon her retirement at the end of the 2024 season, she amassed a record of 560-63.
+Her teams also accomplished an 89-match winning streak across three seasons (2004–2006), and their home court 184-match winning streak at Stanford's Taube Family Tennis Stadium, which extended from the 1999 season to the finals of the NCAA championship in 2011 is one of the longest home winning streaks for any intercollegiate sport in NCAA Division I history.

-Among the top tennis players who have played for her at Stanford include Nicole Gibbs, Mallory Burdette, Amber Liu and Kristie Ahn.
+Among the top tennis players who played for her at Stanford were Nicole Gibbs, Mallory Burdette, Amber Liu and Kristie Ahn.